Gesee-y/ReactiveECS.jl/README.md

 We can get the statistics of a system with `get_profile_stats(system)`.
 The format of the stats is the same as the one returned by `@timed`.
 By default, the logs aren't directly written to a file.
 You should use `write!(io, ecs.logger)` where `ecs` is your `ECSManager` object.

-The logger use the module **LogTracer.jl** inspired by git.
+The logger uses the module **LogTracer.jl**, inspired by Git.
-When you write a log, it's first staged in RAM so that performance aren't impacted.
-Then you can call `flush(io, ecs.logger)` to actually write the logs into a file. each time you write a log, a Notifyer named `ON_LOG` is triggered so you can for example filter it for critical logs only and flush when it's are triggered.
+When you write a log, it is first staged in RAM so that performance isn’t impacted.
+Then you can call `flush(io, ecs.logger)` to actually write the logs to a file.

+Each time you write a log, a `Notifyer` named `ON_LOG` is triggered.
+This allows, for example, filtering only critical logs and flushing them when they are triggered.

 ___